glogiotatidis/pypodcaster/README.md

 Simple Podcast Publishing

-pypodcaster is a simple podcast feed generator that generates a standard, iTunes-friendly podcast feed from media files in a directory.
-The podcast can be hosted from the Public folder in Dropbox or public-facing HTML server.
+pypodcaster generates a standard (iTunes-compatible) podcast feed from media files in a directory.

+Use a Dropbox Public folder or any other public-facing html server to host your podcast.

 ## Install